aaronvegh/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="naming">Naming</h3>

+## Promote Clear Usage
 All declarations should be self-explanatory and consist of American English words and form correct human-readable phrases when read aloud.
+Include all the words needed to avoid ambiguity for a person reading code where the name is used.

 Everything but types is `lowerCamelCase`.
 The types are `UpperCamelCase` (a.k.a. `PascalCase`).

+Name variables, parameters, and associated types according to their roles, rather than their type constraints.

+Omit needless words.
+Every word in a name should convey salient information at the use site.

 Abbreviations don't have different cases within and are cased up or down according to the rule above (e.g. `let asciiTable: [String : String]`, `class SMTPServer`).
 (A common mistake to use `Id` instead of `ID` or `id` is also not acceptable.)